builderbill

 Set it up somewhere solid.

-Leave the chain on the machine and just look at the teeth to see which way they go and just copy what is already there, giving say two or three strokes to each tooth.
+Leave the chain on the machine and just look at the teeth to see which way they go and place the saw-file into the front of the cutter just lightly resting in the compound angle that is already there.
+Give say two or three strokes to each tooth.
 You have to do one side first and then reposition the machine to do the other side.

-Wipe the saw with an oily rag to remove any metal swarf (filings) and then oil it thoroughly and check that it is not too loos.
+Wipe the saw with an oily rag to remove any metal swarf (filings) and then oil it thoroughly and check that it is not too loose.

 This I how I do a quick touch up on a hire saw but if I owned the saw I would follow the instruction manual.
 The main thing is if the saw is not cutting well do not press on.
 Stop and sharpen it of get it sharpened.